Solving Cyber Risk:

 Andrew Coburn, Eireann Leverett and Gordon Woo

-A new book drawing on research and practice in working with companies on reducing their cyber risk, due to be published by Wiley in 2019.
+This book draws on research and practice in working with companies on reducing their cyber risk, published by Wiley in 2019.

 Available from Amazon and all decent book stores.